AmandaKhol/online-cv/README.md

-A minimal Jekyll with my resume (CV)
+A minimal Jekyll with my CV